 Thomas Bulkowski's research suggests this pattern trades bullish 84% of the time, making this pattern a horrible bearish pattern but a darn good bullish signal.
 Unfortunately, though, the likelihood of this pattern appearing is rare as examples are hard to find, and the frequency of occurrence is pretty low.

 It has been said when it comes to real estate, the three most important factors regarding property values are location, location, and location.
 The same thing can be said when it comes to identifying and interpreting candlestick patterns properly.
 Location is essential as the same candlestick formation occurring in the wrong location will mean something different as when it appears in the correct location.

 This innocent little spinning top with a long upper shadow can be a death blow to a bullish trend if it occurs at resistance, but that same candlestick formation is not even called a shooting star if it occurs at support.
 It is called an inverted hammer.

 The incredibly powerful Evening Star Reversal is one of the most predictive formations you will find when it comes to ending a bullish trend.

 But if you see it at support, it means nothing as anything can happen in the following days.

-The point is location has meaning.
-It has merit and learning to interpret candles in the right location is one of the most important factors when learning to understand candlestick patterns overall.
+Our main takeaway is location has meaning, and learning to interpret candles in the right location is one of the most important factors when learning to understand candlestick patterns overall.
 Candlestick patterns in the wrong location are worthless and completely unreliable.
 Candlestick patterns are only the pattern we name them if they happen in the right location because anything else will lead you astray.

-In closing, candlestick patterns are very powerful analysis tools which add to your ability to trade the stock market for a profit.
-These five tips can help you avoid some of the common mistakes of interpreting candles, and help you avoid chasing after worthless signals.
+In closing, candlestick patterns are potent analysis tools that add to your ability to trade the stock market for a profit.
+These five tips can help you avoid some of the common mistakes of interpreting candles and help you avoid chasing after weak signals.
 So, take them to heart and Trade Smart.